Subscribe to our Gay Travel Newsletter here

 Approximate hiking time: 8–9 hours

 Today we’ll enjoy a leisurely breakfast before tackling two lighter treks: The Condor and Eagle viewpoints respectively.
 The trail up to the Condor viewpoint is short and steep but the sweeping views over El Chalten and surrounding mountains will be well worth the sweat.
 If the weather is favourable, we may even see the top of mount Fitz Roy.
 Back on our private transfer we’ll head to the Eagle viewpoint trail.
 This short trail will only take approximately half an hour with little altitude gain.
 At the viewpoint you’ll have a similar view of the mountains and the Viedma Lake, but this time without El Chalten in the foreground.
 Don’t forget to look skyward in search of flying condor.
-Once back in the town, we’ll tuck into a traditional Argentine lunch before a free afternoon.
+Once back in the town you’ll have a free afternoon, and this evening we’ll tuck into our final Argentine dinner before we head to Chile tomorrow.

 Approximate hiking time: 2–3 hours